NEUROIMAGING / NEUROSONOLOGY

 Standard and dynamic cervical spine X-ray

-- detects morphological abnormalities in the spine
+- detects morphologic abnormalities in the spine

 - dynamic images assess for spinal instability